 San Francisco Opera | Neighborhood: Civic Center

-This September, the San Francisco Opera will kick-off its centennial season honoring the company’s first 100 years while renewing its commitment to innovation.
+This September, the San Francisco Opera will kick off its centennial season by honoring the company’s first 100 years while renewing its commitment to innovation.
 San Francisco Opera is only the third American opera company in history to reach this centennial milestone.
-The centennial season opening weekend of Sept.
-9-11 features an Opening Night Concert and the world premiere of "Antony and Cleopatra" by John Adams, and is followed by seven more mainstage operas, additional concerts, and community events through July 1, 2023.
+The centennial season-opening weekend of Sept.
+9-11 features an Opening Night Concert and the world premiere of "Antony and Cleopatra" by John Adams and is followed by seven more mainstage operas, additional concerts, and community events through July 1, 2023.
 For details, visit https://sfopera.com/opera-100/.
 In addition to the Opera’s 100th season, this year also marks the 90th anniversary of the War Memorial Opera House.
-San Francisco was the first in the U.S. to build a civic opera house as well as the first to vote municipal support for a symphony orchestra.
+San Francisco was the first in the U.S. to build a civic opera house as well as the first to vote for municipal support for a symphony orchestra.

-Launching a new era for San Francisco Opera is Caroline H. Hume Music Director Eun Sun Kim.
+Launching a new era for San Francisco Opera is Caroline H. Hume, Music Director Eun Sun Kim.
 In her first season as music director, which began with the return to live performances in the War Memorial Opera House last August, the 2022–23 season marks a return to full strength.
-Kim, who is both the first woman and Asian to hold the post of music director at a major opera company in the U.S., was recently named a New York Times 2021 Breakout Star.
+Kim, the first woman and Asian to hold the post of music director at a major opera company in the U.S., was recently named a New York Times 2021 Breakout Star.

 The New Conservatory Theatre Center (NCTC) | Neighborhood: Hayes Valley